section 8

 Mandatory Ground 7A: Serious Offences

-For the most serious cases — where the tenant has been convicted of a serious criminal offence committed at or in the locality of the property — Ground 7A provides a mandatory ground for possession.
+For the most serious cases — where the tenant has been convicted of a serious criminal offence committed at or in the locality of the property — Ground 7A of Schedule 2A provides a mandatory ground for possession.
 If this ground is made out, the court must grant possession.

 Ground 7A covers offences such as: